 ‘God and the Big Bang’

-I absolutely love learning about animals.
+Favourite thing to do in my job I absolutely love learning about animals.
 They’re amazing!
 Whether I’m using fossils to learn more about incredible animals that are extinct, like Pterosaurs (my favourite – because they’re basically dragons!), working out why shrimp behave the way they do, climbing up mountains to hunt for wolf poo, or kayaking around (falling into) swamps and rivers to learn about frogs and salmon, I love discovering new and amazing things about life on earth, and it’s even better if I can use these discoveries to find new ways to protect the animals and plants that we share the planet with today.

 I enjoy sharing my love of science with other people.
 I am also a Christian.
 So at the moment I combine these two things by working on a project where I organise and take part in events where scientists go into schools to talk with young people about how science and religion can fit together.
 Ideal!